Tochemey/goakt/README.md

   in the same order they arrived.
 The stash buffer will be empty after processing all messages, unless an exception is thrown or messages are stashed while unstashing.

+### Coordinated Shutdown

+GoAkt provides a mechanism to execute user-defined tasks during the shutdown of the actor system.
+One can use the option `WithCoordinatedShutdown` when creating the actor system.
+The tasks are executed in the order they have been set.
+Any failure will halt the shutdown process.

 ### Remoting

 [Remoting](./actors/remoting.go) allows remote actors to communicate.
 The underlying technology is gRPC.
 To enable remoting just use the `WithRemoting` option when